uhray/turnkey/README.md

   * `mockUserKey` - *Default: 'username'* - To mock a user, they must go to the link `/turnkey/mockUser/:user`, where the user param will be searched against the mockUserKey.
 Default is looking for the username.
 Another common one would be email.

   * `mockUserRedirect` - *Default: '/'* - After the `/turnkey/mockUser/:user` url is hit, it will redirect to this url and act as the new user.

+  * `socialAuth` - *Default: `false`* - Turns on social auth.
+Off by default.

+  * `socialSecrets` -*Default: `{}`* - Object of key-value, where the key is the network (facebook or twitter currently) and the value is the app secret for that network.

+  * `socialCreate` - If a function is provided here, it will be called when someone tries to login with a social network and does nto currently have an account.
+The function will be passed `(userdata, callback)` where userdata stems from the "create" value on the POST `/turnkey/socialAuth` and the callback i sto be called with `(error, createdUser)`.

 ## Middleware